Angular analysis of the decay $B_{s}^{0}\to\phi e^+e^-$: Angular and time-dependent efficiency

 The event reconstruction and candidate selection distort the measured angular distributions of the candidates in particular due to kinematic and IP requirements.
 The decay-time-integrated efficiency is parametrised using sets of orthogonal functions as

 where the $P_i$ are Legendre polynomials of degree $i$ and $\tilde{q}^{2}$ is a linear transformation of \qsq to the range $[-1,+1]$.
 The orthogonality of the functions used to construct the efficiency models allows for the coefficients to be extracted using a moment analysis.
 This is done using simulated signal decays generated uniformly in \qsq and the decay angles, corrected for data-simulation differences following the procedures described in Refs.~\cite{LHCb-PAPER-2022-045,LHCb-PAPER-2024-032}.
-The efficiency is parametrised by functions with $k \leq 6$, $l \leq 4$, $m \leq 8$, and $n \leq 2$.
+The efficiency is parametrised by functions with $k \leq 6$, $l \leq 4$, $m \leq 8$, and $n \leq 2$, where the maximum orders are found empirically to be those necessary to describe the efficiency across the entire phase space.
 Only even-ordered terms are considered for \costhetak and \costhetae as differences in the interaction probabilities in the detector between \Kp and \Km mesons and between \ep and \en leptons are sufficiently small that they do not introduce significant asymmetries in the angular distributions.
 The \Dsm veto suppresses a narrow region of phase space in \qsq and \costhetae.
 This cannot be modelled without very high-degree polynomials and is therefore treated separately.
-The ratio of the \costhetae distribution of the simulated candidates with and without the veto is determined after integrating over \qsq, separately in each \qsq\ bin.
-The efficiency in \costhetae is multiplied by this ratio to account for the effect of the veto.
+The ratio of the \costhetae distribution of the simulated candidates with and without the veto is determined after integrating over \qsq, separately in each \qsq\ bin, and used to obtain a parametric description of the veto effect.
+The efficiency in \costhetae is multiplied by this function to account for the effect of the veto.

 One-dimensional projections of the efficiency function $\varepsilon(\qsq,\costhetak,\costhetae,\Phi)$ in each of the variables are compared in Fig.~\ref{fig:acceptance} to the distributions in the simulation.
 The drop-off in efficiency at high-\qsq is due to the IP requirements on the \Kpm tracks in the candidate selection.